 Washing Wool and Cashmere Clothes

 Dry cleaning is often recommended for wool clothes but is it necessary?

 Structured wool clothes like outer coats, blazers and men's suit coats should always be dry cleaned.
 While the wool fabric is washable, the fabrics used to create the inner structure may be destroyed or become misshapen when washed.
 There is no way to reverse the damage once this happens.

-Most unstructured wool pieces like sweaters, scarves or accessories can be hand washed or washed on the delicate cycle in an automatic washer.
+Most unstructured knitted wool pieces like sweaters, scarves or accessories can be hand washed as well as unstructured and unlined woven wool pieces like slacks can be hand washed or washed on the delicate cycle in an automatic washer.

 Never place any wool garment in an automatic dryer on high heat.